 The Attorney General's Human Trafficking Commission was established in 2015.
 It is charged with collecting and evaluating data on human trafficking activities in the state and promoting public awareness and training efforts.
-The Attorney General's office partnered with North Dakota FUSE and the North Dakota Council of Abused Womens Services (CAWS) in these efforts.
+The Attorney General's office partnered with North Dakota FUSE and the North Dakota Council of Abused Women's Services (CAWS) in these efforts.

 Information about Commission and committee meetings is available on the Meetings page.

-In addition, the Office of Attorney General received $600,000 in federal funds to support the BCI task force investigations of human trafficking.
+In 2015 and 2017, the ND Legislature approved funds for the Office of Attorney General to provide grants for human trafficking victims treatment and support services.
+In addition, the Office of Attorney General received $600,000 in federal funds to support the BCI task force investigations of human trafficking through September 2018.
 Although details of the task force's ongoing efforts are not publicly available, general information is reported in the Office of Attorney General Biennial Report.